Florida Arrest Warrants

 If you have an outstanding arrest warrant, it is very important that you do not simply ignore it, because that will only make matters worse.
 Instead, get in touch with a criminal attorney as soon as possible and identify the best way forward in this situation.
 Depending on how and for what reason your warrant was issued, a savvy criminal defense attorney may be able to have the warrant recalled without you needing to go to jail.
 If your situation does not allow for the warrant to be recalled without an arrest having to be made, our team can provide you with various bondsmen who can help in coordination with us to get you in and out as soon as possible at the lowest amount of bond possible.
 It can be difficult to voluntarily turn yourself in, but when you have the help of a trustworthy lawyer who is on your side, you can do so with confidence knowing that you are taking the right steps and will be out quickly.

 Read more below to learn about what outstanding warrants are, why ignoring them will only make things worse, and what you can expect when you are partnered with the team at Parikh Law as you move forward with the upcoming process.
-Contact us now to schedule an initial consultation so that you can start taking the right steps towards getting your warrants addressed and your defense built for your criminal case.

 What are Outstanding Warrants?